Node.js DNS Resolution: lookup, resolve & c-ares

 console.log(out);

-});Ordering is observable because clients often try the first address before later candidates.
-If localhost returns ::1 first and a server listens only on 127.0.0.1, the first connection attempt targets the IPv6 loopback socket address.
+});Ordering is visible because clients often try the first address before later candidates.
+If localhost returns ::1 first and a server listens only on 127.0.0.1, the first connection attempt targets IPv6 loopback.
 Some client paths then try IPv4.
 Some surface the first failure.
 Higher-level clients have their own behavior.

 dns.lookup('localhost', { family: 4 }, (err, address) => {